vadno/korkor_pilot/README.md

 ## Size

-The corpus is divided into to subcorpora.
+The corpus is divided into two subcorpora.
 The first group of the files contains all layers of annotations, but a smaller part lacks of certain annotation layers (zero verbs and pronouns, anaphora and coreference relations).

 |                                                               | document | token (xtsv) | token (conllup) |
 |:--------------------------------------------------------------|---------:|-------------:|----------------:|